Qual è la formula della velocità di avanzamento per la tornitura, e come lo usi?

 • Excessive heat (the tool or workpiece feels hot to the touch)

-• Finitura superficiale ruvida (high Ra value)
+• Rough surface finish (high Ra value)

 4. Do I need to adjust feed rate for different lathe sizes?

-Yes—small benchtop lathes (PER ESEMPIO., 10-inch swing) have less power than large industrial lathes.
+Yes—small benchtop lathes (per esempio., 10-inch swing) have less power than large industrial lathes.
 If your small lathe struggles with a 19 IPM feed rate, lower it by 20–30% to avoid stalling the spindle.

 5. Where can I find reliable cutting speed and feed data?